-Clinical genomics is the use of genome sequencing to inform patient diagnosis and care.
-Clinical genomics is a new and rapidly-changing field.
-Knowledge of the human genome is far from complete, but there are already uses for genetic and genomic information in the clinic.
+Genomic medicine is the use of information from your DNA to inform patient diagnosis and care.
+Clinical genomics is a rapidly-changing field.
+The technologies that are used to read and analyse a genome (genome sequencing machines) have changed dramatically in the last decade, making genomic testing much more accessible to individuals and to the health system.
+Knowledge of the human genome is far from complete, but there are already many uses for genetic and genomic information in the clinic.

-- Characterising and diagnosing rare and inherited disease;
+- Diagnosing and understanding rare and inherited disease;

-- Stratifying individuals’ tumours to guide treatment (precision medicine);
+- Profiling individuals’ tumours to guide treatment (precision medicine);

 - Providing information about an individual’s risk of developing disease or their likely response to treatment (health management).